Swiss Family Allowance 2026: Rates, Eligibility & Apply

 Children with Disabilities

 The education allowance can extend beyond age 25 if the child cannot enter the workforce due to disability.
 The cantonal fund decides case by case.
+In Geneva and Vaud, children aged 16 to 20 who are unable to work receive the child allowance at the education-allowance rate.

 Shared Custody

 When parents share custody, the allowance goes to the parent the child lives with most of the time.
-With equal custody, the parents must agree on who claims, or apply Art.
+With equal custody, the parents must agree on who claims, or apply the Art.
 7 FamZG ranking.

 Moving Between Cantons